-I have so many questions about quarantine practices, I decided to make a post to refer you to.
+I get so many questions about quarantine practices, I decided to make a post to refer you to.
 Quarantine is necessary at 2 times: when a bird is ill/injured or suspected to be ill, and when a new one comes into your aviary.

 Bringing a new bird into the aviary is what we are going to discuss today.
 Whether you have 2 or 200 Gouldian finches, it’s simply not worth it to expose them to illness.
 You could end up losing the entire aviary!
 So when bringing one in it is necessary to quarantine.